 I decided to put a personalized gift in each box that's unique to the friend, plus a little something extra in the maid of honor box.
 Here's what I decided on:

 My original idea was to put mini bottles of alcohol in each of the boxes.
 But my sister doesn't drink, and my friend Diana likes tea more than wine.
 Deborah loves wine, but she wasn't able to attend our engagement party, and worried about shipping a glass bottle.
 So only a couple of the girls ended up getting a bottle of bubbly!
+I picked mine up at a local liquor store, but you can get mini sparkling bottles online, like these adorable Francis Ford Coppola Mini Blanc de Blancs.
 I added paper straws for pizzazz.
+I also put a mini bottle in Tara's female groomsman proposal box!

 On-the-go wine cup